jtebert/document-everything/docs/projects/keyboard.md

   - Make QWERTY layer accessible by toggle (perhaps `Fn`+upper delete key) (see [info here](https://beta.docs.qmk.fm/features/feature_advanced_keycodes#switching-and-toggling-layers))
   - Make unicode (emoji and function layer) align with the right letter layouts
   - Maybe add umlauts/other stuff to reduce dependence on AltGr dead key layouts
+  - Or replace the right alt key (while in Colemak) with one that gives the [dead keys for Colemak](https://upload.wikimedia.org/wikipedia/commons/9/9f/KB_Colemak.png)
 - Make a macro that outputs some stupid copypasta (because we can)
+- Re-enable `UC_MOD` so it's possible to switch unicode input modes (in case there's a weird world where I'm not using Linux)